shenwei356/taxonkit/doc/docs/usage.md

 Usage

 ```
-list taxon tree of given taxon IDs
+list taxon tree of given taxids

 Usage:
   taxonkit list [flags]

 Flags:
-      --ids string      taxon ID(s), multiple IDs should be seperated by comma (default "1")
+      --ids string      taxid(s), multiple values should be seperated by comma (default "1")
       --indent string   indent (default "  ")
       --json            output in JSON format. you can save the result in file with suffix ".json" and open with modern text editor
       --names string    names.dmp file, when it given taxid will be followed by its scientific name